wp-plugins/easy-webtrends/readme.txt

 = Teack your site with Webtrends =
 Easy Webtrends makes using Webtrends with Wordpress easy and straightforward.
 Once the plugin has been enabled, you can quickly load your tracking scripts through the Wordpress dashboard and start monitoring your traffic.

-= Use version Webtrends 9 or 10 =
-Easy Webtrends is compatible with both Webtrends v9 and v10.
-Simply generate your tracking code using the tag builder and paste the generated script into the Easy Webtrends interface.
-The plugin will load the correct javascript file and you'll be ready to go in seconds.

 = Quickly tag your entire site =
 Through the Easy Webtrends options panel, you can quickly tag your entire site and the plugin will load these tags on each and every page.